mariusziwaniak/mariusziwaniak/README.md

 ### Hi there 👋
+I am Mariusz Iwaniak and here's a little something about me.

+Almost a year ago I decided to learn Java.

+*Soon here will be a little more information...*

 <!--
 **mariusziwaniak/mariusziwaniak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.